Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Cushion Brilliant, Modified & Hybrid

 The modified cushion cut diamond is an alternative to the original cut.
-It comes with modern variations to keep up with the style and demand of buyers.
+It comes with modern variations to keep up with buyers' style and demand.
 A modified cushion diamond has a facet pattern in the form of a "crushed ice" or "needle."
 It contains an extra row of facets below the girdle, which the facets on the pavilion do not reach.
 Moreover, it possesses a sparkle analogous to sparkling water.

 One benefit of this shape is that diamond cutters save more carat weight than traditional cushion brilliant cut diamonds, making it a more economical diamond.
 The demand for modified cushion cut diamonds is low, affecting their price.
 When you look through the table of a modified cushion cut diamond, you will not be able to find faceting in it, unlike the standard cushion cut diamonds.
 Therefore, there is a significant difference in the look of the classic cushion cut and the modified one.
 The latter will have radiant/crushed iced sparkle, contrary to the standard.